-- ACHE Fellow Advancement BOG Prep Program – Coordinates a free, structured learning engagement to help any interested member prepare for the ACHE advancement exam.
+- ACHE Fellow Advancement BOG Prep Program – Coordinates a structured learning engagement to help any interested member prepare for the ACHE advancement exam.

 - Community Service – Through a variety of volunteer events and programs, HLNDV members strengthen the bonds we share as healthcare professionals with those we serve.

 - Awards – Coordinates the awards process for the two annual Regents’ Awards for Early Career and Senior-level healthcare executives.
 Also coordinates the awards process for the annual Administrative Achievement Award for mid-careerists.

 - Early Careerist Group – This group provides educational programs, and networking and mentoring opportunities for members under age 40.

 The Communications Committee is responsible for all activities related to the Chapter’s public relations and social media outreach including: the Chapter newsletter, Annual report, website development and maintenance; recommendations about social media; coordination of photography at all events; and press release creation and submission.